Woodchopper's Ball

 "Woodchopper's Ball", also known as "At the Woodchopper's Ball" is a 1939 jazz composition by Joe Bishop and Woody Herman.
 The up-tempo blues tune in D-flat major was the Woody Herman Orchestra's biggest hit, as well as the most popular composition of either composer, selling a million records.

 The tune has been performed by numerous artists and is considered a jazz standard.
 It is included in the first volume of Hal Leonard's Real Book.
 The song was covered by the British blues/rock band Ten Years After on their album, Undead.
 The original recording by Woody Herman and His Orchestra received the Grammy Hall of Fame Award in 2002.

-"Twistin' at the Woodchopper's Ball" written by Ronn Metcalfe was a 1962 hit based on Herman's song, which attained a gold album status.
+Twistin' at the Woodchopper's Ball

+"Twisting at the Woodchopper's Ball" was a hit recording written by Ronn Metcalfe, based on "Woodchopper's Ball".
+It was recorded by the 19 piece Ronn Metcalfe Orchestra (of St. Catharines, Canada) on the Barry label and distributed by Quality Records Ltd., of Toronto (released on February 19, 1962).
+It rose to the top of the charts in Canada (Hit Parade Charts), and made the WLS (Chicago) Top 40 in 1962.
+The song was the first Canadian single to top the International Charts.

+Metcalf released an LP named after the title track, "Twistin' at the Woodchopper's Ball", which garnered him a gold record.
+The album was a good example of high calibre musicianship combined with well written arrangements.
+Metcalfe would ride the success of this album to create a rock and roll scene in Niagara, Canada.
+Metcalfe, "Canada's King of Swing", paid $7000 to produce the LP, including the single release from the album, which was chosen "Pick of the Week" in Cash Box magazine.
+Metcalfe said of the song, "This is the way back to the big bands."